wolfvictorOSI/Edge-Data-Store-Docs/V1/Support/Edge Data Store support.md

 # Edge Data Store support

-## Edge Data Store documentation feedback
+## Documentation feedback

 If you have questions, comments, or other feedback about the Edge Data Store documentation, send an email to [Documentation](mailto:documentation@osisoft.com?subject=[DocFX]%20Edge%20Data%20Store).

-## Edge Data Store general feedback

-If you have questions, comments, issues, and other feedback about the Edge Data Store software, send an email to [Edge support](mailto:edgesupport@osisoft.com).

-As a member of the Edge Data Store program, you also have access to a private community on PI Square called [Edge](https://pisquare.osisoft.com/groups/edge).
-The Edge Data Store community is monitored by members of the Edge Data Store development team.
-You can use this site to ask questions, request advice and share ideas about working with the Edge Data Store with other community members.

-Once Edge Data Store is released for general availability, access to OSIsoft Technical Support will be available and will be used instead of the previously mentioned options.
+## Technical support and other resources

+For technical assistance, contact OSIsoft Technical Support at +1 510-297-5828 or through the [OSIsoft Customer Portal Contact Us page](https://customers.osisoft.com/s/contactus).
+The Contact Us page offers additional contact options for customers outside of the United States.

+When you contact OSIsoft Technical Support, be prepared to provide this information:
+- Product name, version, and build numbers
+- Details about your computer platform (CPU type, operating system, and version number)
+- Time that the difficulty started
+- Log files at that time
+- Details of any environment changes prior to the start of the issue
+-	Summary of the issue, including any relevant log files during the time the issue occurred

+To ask questions of others who use OSIsoft software, join the OSIsoft user community, [PI Square](https://pisquare.osisoft.com).
+Members of the community can request advice and share ideas about the PI System.
+The PI Developers Club space within PI Square offers resources to help you with the programming and integration of OSIsoft products.